alemar11/ios-watchos-tvos-macos-resources/README.md

 * [SVGSpriteView](https://github.com/rondinellimorais/SVGSpriteView) - Subclass of UIView where is possible render SVG Sprites.
 * [TB_CustomUIElement](https://github.com/ariok/TB_CustomUIElement) - Implementing custom UI elements with IBDesignable.
 Enjoy the full [tutorial](http://www.thinkandbuild.it/building-custom-ui-element-with-ibdesignable)
 * [Twinkle](https://github.com/piemonte/Twinkle) - Twinkle is a Swift and easy way to make any UIView in your iOS app twinkle.
+* [VBPiledView](https://github.com/v-braun/VBPiledView) - Simple and beautiful stacked UIView to use as a replacement for an UITableView, UIImageView or as a menu.
 * [VideoThumbView](https://github.com/toygar/VideoThumbView) - Video Thumb ScrollView.